@FacesComponent("DemoMap")

 Creating the Renderer Class.
 The behavior

-consists of the following:
+of AreaComponent consists of the following:

 Retrieving the shape and coordinate data from the bean

-Setting the value of the hidden tag to the id
+Setting the value of the hidden tag to the id of this component

-tag, including the JavaScript for the
+Rendering the area tag, including the JavaScript for the

-, and onclick
+onmouseover, onmouseout, and onclick functions

-Although these tasks are actually performed by AreaRenderer
+Although these tasks are actually performed by AreaRenderer,

-must delegate the tasks to AreaRenderer
+AreaComponent must delegate the tasks to AreaRenderer.
+See

 Delegating Rendering to a Renderer for